Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 13-30 Moscow time

-Plesetsk successful launch Combat training launch at the Kura range (Kamchatka).
-According to Western data, it is possible that the launch was carried out in order to test advanced combat equipment ( , ).
+Plesetsk successful launch Combat training launch at the Kura training ground (Kamchatka).
+According to Western data, it is possible that the launch was carried out for the purpose of testing promising combat equipment (,).

 88